 Skip to content

-uv supports building Python packages into source and binary distributions via uv build.
+uv supports building Python packages into source and binary distributions via uv build and uploading them to a registry with uv publish.

 Before attempting to publish your project, you'll want to make sure it's ready to be packaged for distribution.